danyul-h/yr2025/world/unit-4/chapter 17.md

 	* Galileo argued that the bible should be reinterpreted to match the scientific findings
 	* Galileo was forced to reject his own findings after being confined + tortured
 	* catholic church was an opp. of new science
-* still printed books spread the new wideas
+* still printed books spread the new ideas
 * Rene Descartes, furthered physics + calculus w/ algebra + geometry
 * Robert Boyle, a founder of modern chemistry, demonstrated air was necessary for sound transmission--he advocated for experiments
 * Royal Society, promotes science and experiments--motto is "Nullius in Verba"/"Nothing in Words"